 Ecological Research

-I am currently a Master’s student in the Earth Observation and Spatial Ecology Lab at the University of British Columbia, Okanagan Campus.
-My research with EOSEL seeks to understand the fine-scale variation in grizzly bear diet across British Columbia.
-Working with Dr. Bourbonnais, as well as with Dr. Garth Mowat and the British Columbia Ministry of Forests, I am using stable isotope analysis to estimate diet for over a thousand bears from around the province and create fine-scale predictive maps of diet using the results.
-In this work I hope to shed light on the underlying environmental drivers of bear diet and niche, as well as provide robust scientific baselines for grizzly bear management around the province.
+Previously I completed a Master’s degree in the Earth Observation and Spatial Ecology Lab at the University of British Columbia, Okanagan Campus.
+My research with EOSEL focused on fine-scale variation in grizzly bear diet across British Columbia using stable isotope analysis and parametric spatial models.
+This work, in collaboration with Dr. Mathieu Bourbonnais and Dr. Garth Mowat of the British Columbia Ministry of Water, Lands, and Resource Stewardship, estimated diet for over a thousand bears from around the province to create fine-scale predictive maps of diet.

 My past research experience includes work with Dr. Ken Lertzman and the Forest Ecology and Management Lab at Simon Fraser University, and with the Ministry of Forests Research Program in Smithers, B.C.